gvieralopez/homedumper/README.md

 Feel free to delete the images from boxes you don't want to dump to your db (if any).

-> ℹ️ Pro tip: If you already have high quality pictures of your HOME boxes, you can
+> ℹ️ Pro tip: If you already have high quality pictures of your HOME boxes (1280
-> create a similar folder structure and proceed with the following step.
+> x 720), you can create a similar folder structure and proceed with the
+> following step.

 ### 2.3 Reading the content of each box from the key frames